techninja/cncserver/API.md

 handy realtime counter for steps when pen is down.
  * Pen simulation mode of 1 means that either the serial connection to the bot never worked, or has been lost. `PUT` a value of 0 to attempt to reconnect.
+ * To restate: if there are items in the buffer, this will only represent the very end of the buffer (the last action sent).
+To get the actual pen position, add `?actual=1` to the query URI, or use the real-time event driven API detailed at the bottom of this document.

 * * *